How to Play Racing Demon (aka Nertz)

 The game starts at the word “GO”.

-If you have an Ace in your Line of 4 or at the top of your Demon, you must put it in the middle of the playing area.
+If you have an Ace on top of your Demon or in your Line of 4, you must put it in the middle of the playing area.
 You then fill any spaces in the Line of 4 with the card from the top of the Demon, and turn the next card in your Demon face up.

-The Aces in the middle of the playing area become the basis of a Stack.
-Once an Ace is in the middle, any player can then place the next card in the suit: Two, Three, Four, Five, Six and so on up to Jack, Queen and King, always following the suit of the Ace.
-If two or more players try to play the same card onto a Stack, only the first stays and the other cards must be taken back to their previous position.
-Putting the final King onto a Stack carries bonus points (see Scoring).
-The player who does this must take the stack away.
+The Aces in the middle of the playing area become the basis of the Stacks.
+These are to be built up in suits, from the ace through to the king.
+Any player can add to a Stack but remember, this is a game of speed: if two or more players attempt to play the same card at the same time, whoever plays fastest stays, and the other player must take their card back to its previous position.
+Putting the final King onto a Stack carries extra points (see Scoring), and the player who does this must take the stack away.

 Winning the game

 The game ends once the first player to gets rid of their Demon and calls “OUT”.
 With this, all action must stop immediately.

 However, the “winner” may not be the one to score the most points…

 Once the game has ended, all the cards in the Stacks must be sorted into each player’s colour and counted.
 Each card counts as one point.
 The player who called “OUT” gets an extra 10 points, and anyone who finished a Stack with a King gets an extra 5 points.
 From this total, subtract the number of cards left in your Demon.
 This is your score.
 For example, if you had 17 points but had four cards left in your Demon, your score would be 13.
 Note it’s possible for it to be minus.

 Write down each player’s score, shuffle your pack and pass it to the player on your left for the next round.